sina-gh021/mlprojects_customer_behaviour/README.md

-this projet uses K-mesns algorithm to cluster customers based on some features like age , annual incom and ....
+this projet uses K-mesns algorithm to cluster customers based on some features like age , annual incom and etc.

 it works on customer.csv data set which has:
 1)CustomerID